Auto Accident Attorney

 Auto Accident Causes

-While unexpected circumstances, such as a blinding dust storm, sometimes result in accidents for which only nature is to blame, driver negligence and intentional actions cause the majority of vehicle collisions nationwide.
+While unexpected circumstances, such as a blinding dust storm or heavy fog, sometimes result in accidents for which only nature is to blame, driver negligence and intentional actions cause the majority of vehicle collisions nationwide.
 The injuries that result cost billions of dollars each year in terms of medical care, days away from work, ongoing therapy and permanent loss of income.
 The top 10 causes of traffic accidents are:

 - Driver distraction, including talking on the phone, eating, reading a map, applying makeup or speaking with passengers

 - Intoxication, either alcohol or drug-induced